wg-jason/cast-away-ballot/index.md

 ![Smartphone Locations](/docs/assets/images/Smartphone Location Image.png)

 Courtesy of Steven Davenport, PhD and Center for New Data.
 Deidentified device wait times at polling addresses on November 3rd, 2020 in Georgia.
-Estimated times are calculated using methods in Chen. et. al.
+Estimated times are calculated using methods in Chen, et al.

 ### Methodology
 #### Polling Station Wait Times